Good to Know About Colony Surf

-The Colony Surf has made the jump from Leasehold to Fee Simple!
-Ownership & Security in this prime location are yours.
+- The Colony Surf has made the jump from CoOp to Fee Simple condominium!

 All units in Colony Surf have 1 large window running across the entire width of the unit, creating an incredible wide view and feel, especially when pushed open (14 inch in the smaller units and 26 inch in the large units).
 All condos are originally 500sqf or 845sqf with lanais.
 However, the "01" and "04" units are slight larger than 845sqf, because owners were allowed to enclose an unusable hallway space.